Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Introduction

 \section{Introduction}

 The ``principle of locality'' in physics asserts that objects are influenced only by their immediate surroundings.
 This principle applies to both space and time.
 It also forms the basis for Partial Differential Equations (PDEs) that relate rate of change at a point in space to local gradients.
 PDEs describe various physical phenomena, including waves, potentials, diffusion, fluid motion, and electromagnetism.
-With the development of numerical methods like finite difference, finite element, and finite volume, coupled with sufficient computing power, it became possible to study these equations at practical scales.
+Numerical methods like finite differences, finite elements, and finite volumes, coupled with sufficient computing power, make it possible to study these equations at practical scales.

-Clusters of Von Neumann computers have been used to simulate ever larger systems.
-This has culminated in the Exascale Computing Project which ended in 2024 \cite{Exa_1, Exa_2}.
+\enlargethispage{15pt} These methods and ever-increasing computational power have driven the simulation of progressively larger systems using clusters of Von Neumann computers, culminating in the Exascale Computing Project that concluded in 2024 \cite{Exa_1, Exa_2}.
 While the physical dimensions or resolution of the systems we could study grew by weak scaling, the temporal evolution rate has largely stalled due to the failure of strong scaling on Von Neumann architectures (i.e., the memory wall).
-Most typical earth system models achieve less than 5\% of peak performance \cite{Govett_exa}.
+Most typical Earth system models achieve less than 5\% of peak performance \cite{Govett_exa}.
 Even with large peta- and exa-class machines, most large scale models achieve between 1.2 and 8 PFLOP/s, with the largest being 25.96 PFLOP/s \cite{Fu_camse,Ye_swnemo,fu2017solving,yang201610m,muller2019strong}.